microsec/regulations/hrsz--all--ssl--EN.md

 Microsec highlights the importance of Client experience.
 In order to maintain a high level of services, Microsec has been operating a quality control system compliant with the ISO 9001 standard since January 23, 2002.
-Compliance with the standard has been verified by Lloyd’s Register Quality Assurance.

 Microsec assigns high priority to the security of the systems it operates, and has therefore been operating an information security management system that is compliant with ISO/IEC 27001 (formerly known as BS 7799) in its main areas of activity since May 19, 2003.
-Compliance with the standard has been verified by Lloyd’s Register Quality Assurance.

 The scope of both the quality control system and the information security management system covers the trust services provided by Microsec.